 We detected some critical vulnerabilities in Windows SMB-service and DNS-service of multiple servers.
 Those vulnerabilities allow remote code execution in the server or allow those servers to be used in a denial of service attack.
 Also, support to weak algorithms is enabled in SSH-server.

 Management networks (MGMT, warehouse and staff)

-Based on information gathered during the auditing activities most of the systems were poorly updated and therefore many security vulnerabilities were found.
+As with all the other main findings presented above, also in management networks most of the systems were poorly updated and therefore many security vulnerabilities were found.
+As this seems to be “de facto”, author will concentrate to most critical findings.

+Logging system includes two servers which are located in MGMT-network.
+Both of these servers had more than one hundred vulnerabilities, which can be seen as critical problem.
+These servers are part of monitoring and proactively preventing problems relating to most of the components inside multiple network segment presented in this document.
+Also, PCI DSS demands implementing automated audit trail for all system components and this function is on most parts on responsibility of these servers.
+As attack surface is notable wide, it should be taken into account that information stored in these server is not safe and could be deleted or modified quite easily.

+Another important notice is F-secure Policy Manager, which is responsible of end-point security.
+All updates and management relating to companywide end-points are centrally managed through this server.
+FSPM had also wide attack surface and all these functions can for that reason easily compromised.

+Outside the scope of PCI DSS, in warehouse network there was critical HR system which should be noted.
+As this service includes personal data about employees, any information disclosure relating to this system could cause remarkable reputation harm to company.
+Also, while general data protection regulation is stepping in, also financial sanctions are possible.

 Recommendations

-Edellä kuvattuihin kriittisiin havaintoihin liittyvät prioriteetit

-Arvioidaan PCI DSS näkökulmasta

-”Yhteenveto”

-Ei vastaa PCI DSS

-Suositellaan korjattavaksi

-Vastuutetaan ja aikataulutetaan

 In general, the first and foremost task or activity that should take place based on the results of this audit would be to upgrade the software components of the given target systems.
 This is essential as it would cover majority of vulnerabilities found in systematic and logical manner.
 To accomplish this, software repositories need updating and possibly reconfiguration.

 As with any software upgrade, this task should be split and prioritized so that the most impactful systems are patched first.
 Yet, to do this in safe and mature manner this patching should be done in pre-production or testing environment before touching the production system.
 This is key in order to avoid causing mayhem on the production that could occure due to broken software packages or incompabilities introduced by version changes.